stefan-wr/keplers-updater-for-wxtoimg/README.md

 ### App-Update

-You can check for new releases of the app by first opening the `About` window and then pressing on `Check for update` in the top right corner of the new window.
+You can check for new releases of the app by first, opening the `About` window and then pressing on `Check for update` in the top right corner of the new window.
 If a new release is available, this will guide you to the [Releases](https://github.com/stefan-wr/keplers-updater-for-wxtoimg/releases/) section here on GitHub.